Are you looking for some packing hacks to help when travelling?

 If you are planning on taking hand luggage only you are going to be limited in relation to the amount of toiletries you can take.
 Taking your own toothpaste and deodorant means you don’t need much space in your bag.
 If for any reason your hotel doesn’t have toiletries then just buy some while you are there.
 If there is some left and you can’t bring it home because it’s too big for the hand luggage requirements why not leave it for the housekeeping team with a little note?

-Take a Roll Up Toiletry Bag
+8. Take a Hanging Toiletry Bag

 If you get one that has a hanging hook you can easily hang it up when you get to your hotel bathroom and easily find everything you need.